6 Ways To Eat Truffles in Sydney This Winter

 Why are truffles so expensive?

 Truffles are a very high value crop and production demands significant capital expenditure for the farmer.
 Harvesting truffle with the use of sniffer dogs is labour intensive and the orchards require irrigation in summer and autumn to bring about the right conditions for growth.
-Many truffle orchards around the world have failed to produce as expected and it can take 7 years for trees for a truffle orchard to reach maturity before it can produce the growth of truffles.
+Many truffle orchards around the world have failed to produce as expected.
+It can take 7 years for trees for a truffle orchard to reach maturity before it can produce the growth of truffles requiring serious investment from farmers.

-However when buying truffles be very careful to check because prices are almost always expressed in dollars per hectogram.
-One hectogram is equal to 100 grams metric.
+When buying truffles for home delivery online, be very careful to check, because prices are almost always expressed in dollars per hectogram.
+One hectogram is equal to metric 100 grams.

 Subscribe to the Newsletter